 How to Register

-There are approximately 50 places available on our 2014 workshop.
-If you are interested in attending please complete our online registration form by Friday 30 May 2014.
-Prospective participants will then be contacted by Friday 6 June as to their registration status.
+Places are limited to 50 on our 2015 workshop.
+They will be allocated through an application process.
+If you are interested in attending please complete our online registration form by Monday 1st June 2015.
+Successful applicants will be notified by Friday 5th June 2015.

 The Visual Methodologies Workshop is a collaboration between the universities of Durham and Newcastle.
 It forms part of the North East Doctoral Training Centre's (NEDTC) programme for advanced training for doctoral students in the social sciences.